IAPOLINARIO/microsoft-ci-automation/README.md

 the environment.
 The best thing, is that everyone can contribute with new scripts and improve existing ones.

-For more details about Chocolatey, see the reference section at the bottom of the page.
+If you want to reduce your work in setting up a Windows environment, you have come to the right place!

-Download this project and see how simple your life can be after automating your tasks with Powershell scripts.
+__NOTE__: For more details about Chocolatey, see the reference section at the bottom of the page.

 # Contributing